JEFFERSON BARRACKS TELEPHONE MUSEUM

 the seat could be adjusted by the technician by shortening or lengthening the

 chains.
-A strap was threaded through the D-ring in the workman's belt and was
+To prevent falling, a strap was threaded through the D-ring in the

-attached to the eyelets below the wheels to protect him from falling.
+workman's belt and attached to the eyelets below the wheels.

 Picture